v-rajagt/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

   **Default**: Not configured
   CSP: [UserRights/DenyRemoteDesktopServicesLogOn](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-userrights#userrights-denyremotedesktopserviceslogon)

-  This user right determines which users and groups are prohibited from logging on as a Remote Desktop Services client..
+  This user right determines which users and groups are prohibited from logging on as a Remote Desktop Services client.
   - **Not configured**
   - **Allow**